New Head of Insurance Litigation announced as Flint Bishop gears up for further growth

-We are pleased to welcome Haroon Younis to the firm as the new head of our Commercial department.Read more
+We are pleased to announce that partner Anthony Carrington has been promoted to head of our Insurance Litigation department.Read more

 The promotion caps a stellar year for Wells, which has seen him act in several high-profile High Court cases and even included an appearance at Europe’s highest court in Luxembourg – something very few private practice lawyers ever get to experience.